Frequently Asked Questions about El Velero

 Q: Does the program provide school transportation?

 A: For students who live on an Ordway bus route, they can take their normal bus to school.
-For those who do not live on an Ordway route, parents will need to drop them off at school each day or take them to the nearest Ordway bus stop.
-The school starts at 7:50am.
+For those who do not live on an Ordway route, parents will need to drop them off at school each day.
+School starts at 7:50am.
 In the afternoon, school is dismissed at 12:50pm on Mondays and 2:20pm Tuesday through Friday.
 Busing is provided to those on an Ordway bus route home and there are also some bus options to afterschool programs.
 Please contact the Ordway office directly for information regarding afterschool programs and transportation.

 Q: Are there any other elementary language immersion programs within the Bainbridge Island School District?